 Ask us any questions that you may have after you finish reading.

-Choose an option below about whether to receive the (D)_____________listed above.
+Choose an option below about whether to receive the D. listed above.

 Note: If you choose Option 1 or 2, we may help you to use any other insurance that you might have, but Medicare cannot require us to do this.